 WHITE MARKINGS - On a predominantly solid colored coat, small patches of white trim, often found on the chin, chest and feet are referred to as markings.
 These markings may also be CREAM or SILVER .

 PARTI-COLORED - A two color coat with 50% or more of the coat being white, with the colors laid out in NO particular pattern.
 There are often irregular patches or spots of any second color.
 Lightly marked dogs with less than 10% color are called extreme Parti or extreme Piebald.
 An example might be a white dog with one or both ears partly colored and no colored patches on the body.

 IRISH PIED (also referred to as just PIED) - A two color coat with 50% or more of the coat being any color other than white, with the colors laid out in the following SPECIFIC pattern: The underbelly and lower legs are white.
 There is also white on the chest up to the bottom of the chin, as well as a full or partial white collar or shawl around the neck.
 The tip of the tail is always white.
 There may be a colored mask on the face.
 The coloring on the back is solid and appears as a large saddle or cape covering the shoulders, back and sides.
 Topline is colored while the underline is always white.

 To protect our breeding program and our breeding rights, our puppies are placed with limited AKC registration.
-We require a neuter on all puppies and withhold releasing their paperwork until we have proof of neuter.
+We require a neuter on all puppies and withhold paperwork until we have proof of neuter.
 Our puppies are placed and intended for pet homes only.
 They are NOT to be used for breeding.
 If you want a dog to breed, contact an AKC show breeder.
 Expect to pay 2-4 times a pet price for a breeding dog.